PayPal Checkout with Payment Buttons in PHP

 PayPal is globally used electronic payment processor.
 People can shop online, transfer money online and receive money online using a single PayPal account.
 Because of its features and global reach PayPal has become a "must be included" payment method for online shopping stores.

-- You place the buttons on checkout page on your website.
+1. We place the PayPal payment buttons on checkout page on our website.

-- Buyer makes the payment and Orders API is called to finalize the transaction.
+4. Buyer makes the payment which calls Orders API to finalize the transaction.

-- You show order confirmation to buyer upon successful transaction.
+5. We show order confirmation page to buyer on successful transaction.

-How to setup PayPal Checkout with Payment Buttons?
+How to Integrate PayPal Checkout with Payment Buttons in PHP

 Before we get started, For demonstration I have created a session to hold cart products and amount statically.
 I shall not be saving order to database after successful transaction and I am under opinion you already have a cart setup.
 So lets get started and implement PayPal checkout with payment buttons.
 We are going to create following files:

-- paypal-sdk/paypal_client.php: A PHP class containing code to connect to PayPal endpoints and handle requests.
+• paypal-sdk/paypal_client.php: A PHP class containing code to connect to PayPal API endpoints and handle requests.

-Create a PayPal Sandbox App and Get Client Credentials
+Step 1: Create a PayPal Sandbox App and Get API Credentials

 Now that we have our Sandbox Client ID & Secret, we are ready to setup payment buttons.